open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

   the OpenTelemetry website with your changes applied.
 This is how reviewers check your changes.

-Other checks might also fail, please see the
+Other checks might also fail, see the
 [list of all PR checks](/docs/contributing/pr-checks).

 #### Fix content issues automatically